 External Sidechain Routing

-• Track: the output of an audio or soft instrument track.
+- Track: the output of an audio or software-instrument track.

-• Effect Send: the mix of the Effect Sends of Tracks and Groups (available if the effect is in a Group, Effect Return or Master section).
-Effect Send signals of Groups will not be sent to effects that are in a Group section, but they will be sent to Effect Return and Master sections.
+- Effect Send: the mix of the Effect Sends of Tracks and Groups.
+Available if the effect is in a Group, Effect Return, or Master section.
+Effect Send signals from Groups will not be sent to effects in a Group section, but they will be sent to Effect Return and Master sections.

 Track sidechaining

-Track sidechaining can be used to perform "ducking" (i.e. mute background music whenever the announcer speaks, or mute bass guitar every time the kick drum hits).
-Example: load a Compressor in the bass guitar track, switch it to the Clean program (which supports sidechaining) and select the kick drum track as sidechain input.
+Track sidechaining can be used to perform "ducking" (i.e., mute the bass guitar every time the kick drum hits, or mute the background music whenever the announcer speaks).
+Example: load a Compressor in the bass guitar track, switch it to the Clean program (which supports sidechaining), and select the kick drum track as sidechain source.

-The only limitation that applies to track sidechaining is that sidechains can't "feed" themselves, eg. Track 1 can't use Track 2 as sidechain input if Track 2 uses Track 1 as sidechain input already.
+The only limitation that applies to track sidechaining is that sidechains can't "feed" themselves, e.g., Track 1 can't use Track 2 as sidechain source if Track 2 already uses Track 1.
 This typically isn't a problem in practice.

 Group Bus sidechaining

-Group Bus sidechaining can be used instead of track sidechaining if you want to control multiple tracks with another track as sidechain source, or if you want to control a track with the sum of several other tracks.
+Group Bus sidechaining can be used instead of track sidechaining if you want to control multiple tracks with another track as the sidechain source, or if you want to control an effect with the sum of several other tracks.

 Effect Send sidechaining

-This was the only way to do "ducking" until track sidechaining was introduced.
+This was the only way to do "ducking" before track sidechaining was introduced.
 It is rather complicated to set up, but it can still be useful.

 Effect Send bus sidechaining is best explained using an example:

-In this example the level of the lower track will be muted when the upper track is loud.
-The upper track's Effect Send (the rotary knob with the black dot) sends the track's signal to the Effect Send bus.
+In this example, the level of the lower track will be muted when the upper track is loud.
+The upper track's Effect Send (the rotary knob with the white dot) sends the track's signal to the Effect Send bus.
 The lower track's output is sent to Group 1.
-One of this Group's Effect Slots contains a Compressor effect using Effect Send 1 as sidechain input.
+One of this Group's Effect Slots contains a Compressor effect using Effect Send 1 as the sidechain source.

-Effect Return 1's fader is all the way down in order to avoid sending the signal to the Master section.
+Effect Return 1's fader is all the way down to prevent the signal from being sent to the Master section.

-In this example the upper track will be audible (the Effect Send is connected post-fader, so the fader can't be all the way down).
-If you don't want this you can send its output to an additional Group and mute the Group.
+In this example, the upper track will be audible (the Effect Send is post-fader, so the fader can't be all the way down).
+If you don't want this, you can send its output to an additional Group and mute that Group.

 Band Effect sidechaining

-The Band Effect In input can be used to build your own dynamic noise filters (using a Noisegate or Dynamics effect's expander in the treble band) etc.
+The Band Effect In source can be used to build your own dynamic noise filters (using a Noise Gate or Dynamics effect's expander in the treble band), etc.

 Plugin sidechaining

-Instrument plugins which have audio inputs get a Side Chain box as well.
-You can, for example, load vocal pitch correction plugins in an instrument slot and route the vocal track to it using the Side Chain box.
-Now you can use the track's MIDI editor to enter notes which the plugin can use to determine the correct pitch.
+Instrument plugins that have audio inputs get a Sidechain box as well.
+You can, for example, load vocal pitch correction plugins in an instrument slot and route the vocal track to it using the Sidechain box.
+Then you can use the track's MIDI editor to enter notes that the plugin can use to determine the correct pitch.

-Some VST2 plugins come with proprietary sidechain input plugins.
-This is a secondary plugin that picks of the sidechain source and routes it the the primary plugin.
-This setup won't work without glitches in MultitrackStudio on multiple CPU machines without telling MultitrackStudio these plugins belong together.
-If you rightclick a VST2 plugin in an effect/instrument selector you can check the "Has sidechain input plugin" option.
+Some (older) VST2 plugins use proprietary sidechain input plugins.
+This is a secondary plugin that picks up the sidechain source and routes it to the primary plugin.
+This setup will not work reliably on multi-CPU machines in MultitrackStudio unless you tell the program these plugins belong together.
+You can enable the SC Plug option in the Plugin Manager.
 New instances of the plugin will now get a Sidechain Plugin box.
-This box is identical to a Side Chain box, except that its output is ignored.
-You can load the secondary plugin in the effect slot and choose the sidechain source.
-Now MultitrackStudio's sidechaining mechanism will make sure it works OK under any circumstances.
+This box is identical to a Sidechain box, except its output is ignored.
+You can load the secondary plugin in the effect slot in the Sidechain box, and choose the sidechain source.
+MultitrackStudio's sidechaining mechanism will then ensure everything works correctly under any conditions.

 Multi-output Instrument sidechaining

-Some AU / CLAP / VST instrument plugins have more than 2 output channels.
+Some AU / CLAP / VST instrument plugins have multiple outputs.
 The Sampler can have multiple outputs too.
 The outputs of these instruments are available as sidechain sources.
 Up to 30 outputs per instrument can be used as sidechain sources.
 This feature is especially useful with drum instruments.
-You can, for example:
+For example:

-• Use the kick drum channels as sidechain source for a Compressor or Dynamics effect in the bass track.
+- Use the kick drum output as the sidechain source for a Compressor or Dynamics effect in the bass track.